OH-Blog Logo

 2. Addressing Unique Needs

 Sports physicals also look into issues that might be unique to athletes, such as the female athlete triad, which revolves around menstrual irregularities, low energy and bone concerns.
-For children with disabilities, while the format remains consistent, there might be recommendations on sports or activities that best suit their abilities.
+For children with disabilities, the format of the exam is similar, but your provider may offer guidance on sports or activities that are a good fit.

 3. Timing Matters